device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/kubernetes-autodiscovery.md

 ### View Discovered Kubernetes Resources

-Discovered Kubernetes resources appear on the Resources list page.
+Discovered Kubernetes resources appear on the **Resources** list page.
 Navigate to **Resources > All Resources** from the main menu to display the list page.
-Use the **Vendor Resource Type** dropdown to choose the Kubernetes resources to include in the table.
+Use the **Vendor Resource Type** dropdown to choose which Kubernetes resources to include in the table.

 <ThemedImage
   alt="Resources list page"